 After you've applied

-- When we receive your application we will take for granted that you pass all the requirements outlined above.
+- When accepting your application, we assume that you meet all the requirements outlined above

 Once you have earned your wings

-- Congratulations!
-Welcome to the 132nd Virtual Wing as a full member!
-We hope you will settle in nicely in a great group of friends consisting of active and dedicated virtual pilots.
-Everyone who earns their wings at 132nd Virtual Wing is family and we look out for each other.
+Congratulations!
+Welcome to the 132nd Virtual Wing!
+We hope you will settle in nicely in a friendly group of active and dedicated virtual pilots.
+Everyone who earns their wings in the 132nd Virtual Wing is family and we look out for each other.

-- You can now participate in all flights and events.
-You can participate in events with other wings and represent the 132nd Virtual Wing.
+You can now participate in Combat events, including participating in events with other wings as a 132nd Virtual Wing representative.

-- You will receive you own signature which you can use on various forums to represent yourself and 132nd Virtual Wing.
+You will receive you own 132nd Virtual Wing signature, which you can use on various forums to represent yourself and 132nd Virtual Wing.